sendamply/docs/docs/200-Quickstart-Guide.md

 Replace the sender (from address **donotreply&#64;YOURDOMAIN.com**) with a sender from a domain you verified in Step 1.
 In addition, replace the **YOUR_IP_POOL_UUID** with the IP Pool UUID you created in Step 2.
 Finally, replace **YOUR_ACCESS_TOKEN** with the access token you created in Step 3.

+If you don't specify an IP pool, Amply will send from your Global pool.

 ****

-### 5) (Optional) Update rDNS for improved deliverability
+### 5) (Optional) Update rDNS

 Reverse DNS resolution (rDNS) is the querying technique of DNS to determine the domain name associated with an IP address.
-Email clients favorably look at IP addresses whose rDNS domain name matches the return-path domain.
+Email clients look favorably at IP addresses whose rDNS domain name matches the return-path domain.

 Since all IP addresses that Amply provisions are dedicated, you are free to update the rDNS record for each of your IPs.
 You should only do this if you are sending out of one domain.
 For example, you would NOT want to provision a new rDNS record if you are sending from john&#64;example.com and john&#64;test.com.